Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 Creating a good specification for an IT team is only possible for someone with an engineering background.
 However, a detailed description of a process like the one above is what you need for RPA automation.

-Although developers can effectively implement process automation without RPA tools, it's much faster and cheaper to do it with them.
+Although machine learning developers can effectively implement process automation without RPA tools, it's much faster and cheaper to do it with them.